Fraser Rise

 Fraser Rise is a suburb in Melbourne, Victoria, Australia, 24 km North West of Melbourne's Central Business District, located within the City of Melton local government area.
 Fraser Rise recorded a population of 9,097 at the 2021 census.

 The suburb was gazetted by the Office of Geographic Names on 9 February 2017, following a proposal for eleven new suburbs by the City of Melton.
 The new name officially came into effect in mid-year 2017.
 Prior to the suburb's creation, the area was part of Plumpton.

 Transport

 Fraser Rise is a largely car-dependent suburb.
 The north of the suburb abuts the Melton Highway, which later feeds into the Calder Freeway.
 The Western Freeway is also located a short distance from the suburb's southern boundary, with through-connections to the Melbourne CBD via the Deer Park Bypass and Metropolitan Ring Road.

-One bus route runs through Fraser Rise, Watergardens station – Caroline Springs via Fraser Rise.
+One bus route runs through Fraser Rise.

+Watergardens station – Caroline Springs via Fraser Rise.
 Operated by CDC Melbourne.

+Additional bus services for Fraser Rise were confirmed in the 2025/2026 Victorian State Budget.

 Education

-There are currently no primary schools in Fraser Rise; primary students must attend schools in nearby Hillside, Taylors Hill, or Deanside.
-However, a new government primary school is projected to open in 2026.
+There is one primary school in Fraser Rise, Wiyal Primary School, which opened in 2026.

-The suburb has one secondary school: Springside West Secondary College, a co-educational school catering for Year 7-12 students.
+The suburb also has one secondary school: Springside West Secondary College, a co-educational school catering for Year 7-12 students.